ChallagollaSriPranathi/Hardware-Accelerated-Image-Thresholding/README.md

 # Hardware-Accelerated-Image-Thresholding on PYNQ-Z2 FPGA Board
-Image processing on PYNQ-Z2 using hardware acceleration for image thresholding with Python and FPGA-based implementation.

 > Hardware-accelerated image thresholding using the PYNQ-Z2 FPGA platform — converting color images to grayscale via a custom AXI-based design in Xilinx Vivado and deploying it through a Jupyter Notebook on the PYNQ framework.